SHALEM-2024/qwen2.5-72b-finetune-h200---English-Test-Cases-to-Code/README2.md

 ---

-Here is the updated **Phase 5** section.
-I have consolidated the detailed Infrastructure, Environment, and Model Setup steps you provided into this phase, converting your "Phases 1-4" into sequential **Steps** within this section.

-I have also removed the raw Python code as requested, replacing it with instructions to ensure the file exists.

-You can replace the entire current **Phase 5** (and Phase 6, as this covers batch processing) with this block:

 ## 🧪 Phase 5: Production Infrastructure & Inference Engine

 This phase covers the end-to-end production workflow: from provisioning the GPU infrastructure to running the "V14" Batch Inference Engine.